 Activities

-- Think about and identify a small act that you have observed or experienced at school or workplace and map the institutional systems it touches.
+- Think about and identify a small act or a micro-moment that you have observed or experienced at school or workplace and map the institutional systems it touches.

 - Write a short scene (150 words max) where a small disruption reveals something about how power works.

-- Discuss: When do small acts clarify structure?
+- Discuss: When do small acts and micro-moments clarify structure?
 When do they obscure it?